galaxyproject/tools-iuc/docs/guide_for_tool_updates.md

 planemo autoupdate --recursive tools/<tool>
 ```

-If the requested version is not the newest version selected by `autoupdate`,
+If the target version is not the newest version selected by `autoupdate`,
 edit the version tokens and requirements deliberately instead.

 After an upstream software update: